 For the status homophily, we test whether two users with similar social status are more likely to associate with each other.
-We categorize users into two groups (elite users and ordinary users) by three different algorithms: PageRank [22]3, #degree, and (α, β) algorithm [8]4.
-Specifically, with PageRank, we estimate the importance of each user according to the network structure, and then select as elite users with the top 1% users5 who have the highest PageRank scores and the rest as ordinary users; while with #degree, we select top 1% users with the highest number of indegree as elite users and the rest as ordinary users.
+We categorize users into two groups (elite users and ordinary users) by three different algorithms: PageRank [Page et al. 1999]3, #degree, and (α, β) algorithm [He et al. 2011]4.
+Specifically, with PageRank, we estimate the importance of each user according to the network structure, and then select top 1% users5 who have the highest PageRank scores as elite users and the rest as ordinary users; while with #degree, we select top 1% users with the highest number of indegree as elite users and the rest as ordinary users.
 For (α, β) , we input the size of the core community as 200, and after running the algorithm, we use users selected in the core community as elite users and the rest as ordinary users.
-Then, we examine the difference of follow back behaviors among the two groups of users.
-Figure 3 clearly shows that, though the three algorithms present different statistics, "elite" users have a much stronger tendency to follow each other: the likelihood of two elite users following back each other is nearly 8 times higher than that of ordinary users (by the (α, β) algorithm).
-The (α, β) algorithm seems able to better distinguish elite users from ordinary users in our problem setting.
-This is because besides the global network structure, the (α, β) algorithm also considers the community structure among elite users.
+Then, we examine the difference of follow-back behaviors among the two groups of users.
+Figure 4 clearly shows